biorack/metatlas/docs/Add_Atlas_to_DB.md

 The default behavior of the notebook is to sort your atlas CSV first by retention time (RT) and second by mass/charge (MZ), then write the sorted CSV to a file at the same location as the original csv (with the suffix "sorted" appended before the ".csv").
-Sorting helps the analyst who will be using the template notebook for metabolomics workflows.
+If you are inputting a file which is in CSV format but whose name does not end in ".csv", you will wante to ammend this line to writeSorting helps the analyst who will be using the template notebook for metabolomics workflows.

 Cell 3 defines a function to perform the sorting; Cell 4 reads, sorts, and writes the